novakov-alexey-zz/old-novakov-alexey.github.io/content/scala-monads/index.md

 - Future[A]: is ready

 Even though `flatMap` behaves differently on concrete Monad instance, there is still great benefits to use them in any ordinary program.
-In order to classify some type as a Monad, one needs to comply with **Monad Laws** and that is closing the definition of Monads.
-Let's look at Monad laws before we more further to practical examples.
+In order to classify some type as a Monad, it needs to comply with **Monad Laws** and that is closing the definition of Monads.
+Let's look at Monad laws before we move further to practical examples.

 ## Monad Laws

 ### 1. Identity

-Resulf of a function which creates Monad instance using `unit` is equal to application of this function over already created Monad instance.
+Result of a function which creates Monad instance using `unit` is equal to application of this function over already created Monad instance.

 Example: